totaljs/components/j-AutoSelect/readme.md

 - jComponent `v19|v20`
 - singleton

 The component automatically adds `.selected` class according to the selector `class="autoselect"` within the entire HTML document.
+This component is a perfect solution for server-side rendering and subsequent highlighting.

 __Configuration__: